Elizabeth Holtzman handles government relations at the federal, state and local levels. She also focuses on litigation.

 Liz was also the first and only woman to be elected Comptroller of New York City.
 In that position she managed $50 billion in the city's five pension funds and issued more than $20 billion in city bonds.
 Years later, former Mayor Bloomberg signed into law a bill that Liz proposed as Comptroller that held gun manufacturers liable for injuries caused by illegal guns.

 In 2013, U.S. Secretary of Defense Chuck Hagel appointed Liz to the Response Systems to Adult Sexual Assault Crimes Panel, which reviewed the handling of sexual assault in the military, and developed recommendations for reform.
 In 2014, she was appointed chair of the successor Judicial Proceedings Panel.
 In 2014, Liz was also appointed by the Secretary of the U.S. Department of Homeland Security to its Advisory Committee.
 Liz resigned from that position to protest the policy of separating parents and children at the southwest border.

 Previously, Liz was appointed by President Bill Clinton to the Nazi and Japanese Imperial War Criminal Records Interagency Working Group, which oversaw the declassification of more than eight million pages of secret Nazi war crimes files held by the U.S. government.

-Liz has written many op-ed articles, and has appeared on television and in movies, including the 2013 Robert Redford documentary All the President's Men Revisited, and the Academy Award-winning documentaries, Hôtel Terminus, about Gestapo Chief Klaus Barbie and Women - for America, for the World, about nuclear disarmament.
-She has also authored three books, and has won many honors and four honorary degrees for her significant contributions to American politics.
+Liz has written several books and many articles.
+She regularly appears as a commentator on television and has been featured in several movies, including Charles Ferguson’s “Watergate,” Robert Redford’s documentary “All the President's Men Revisited,” and the Academy Award-winning documentaries, “Hôtel Terminus” about Gestapo Chief Klaus Barbie and “Women - for America, for the World,” about nuclear disarmament.
+She has also received many honors and four honorary degrees for her significant contributions to American politics.